Transfer Credit Guidelines

 Completed coursework from another institution

-Dual Enrollment - Effective January 3, 2013, high school students who dually enroll for courses at accredited institutions of higher education may receive credit for work taken at these institutions for courses that have been recognized for transfer to the University of Michigan in accordance with the University’s transfer credit policy.
+Dual Enrollment – High school students who dually enroll for courses at accredited institutions of higher education may receive credit for work taken at these institutions for courses that have been recognized for transfer to the University of Michigan in accordance with the University’s transfer credit policy.
 Acceptance of courses and credits deemed suitable for transfer to the University of Michigan is determined by faculty in the department, school or college responsible for instruction in the subject area.
-Among factors influencing the determination of acceptability are accreditation status, comparable academic quality, the relationship of the course to other course offerings in the primary administrative unit and other academic units at the University of Michigan, and the basis for student performance evaluation in the course.
+Among factors influencing the determination of acceptability are:

 For more information regarding engineering dual enrollment policies, please see our Dual Enrollment webpage for additional details and to view our dual enrollment form.